gui2678/Grader-Management/grader_management/README.md

 - **User Authentication and Authorization**: Secure login and registration for students, instructors, and administrators using Devise.
 - **Course Management**: Create, read, update, and delete course information.
 - **User Management**: Administrators can approve or reject user registration requests.
-- **Section Management**: Manage sections of courses including assignments of instructors and enrollments of students.
+- **Section Management**: View sections of courses including assignments of instructors and enrollments of students.
 - **Fetch Class Info**: Fetch course information from The Ohio State University API.

 ## Project Structure